Printed on 10/30/2024

 • Credits: 3.00

-Intended to develop analytic reasoning and the ability to solve quantitative problems.
-Topics to be covered may include: construction and interpretation of graphs; descriptive statistics; geometry and spatial visualizations; math of finance; functions and modeling; probability; and logic.
+This course is intended to develop analytic reasoning and the ability to solve quantitative problems.
+Topics to be covered may include: construction & interpretation of graphs; descriptive statistics; geometry & spatial visualizations; math of finance; functions and modeling; probability; and logic.
 Appropriate use of units and dimensions, estimates, mathematical notation, and available technology will be emphasized throughout the course.

 Prereq: Student has completed or is in process of completing ANY of the following options: